- High School Graduation

 - National Conference of State Legislatures: Dropout Prevention and Recovery

-- National Dropout Prevention Center/Network, Clemson University College of Education
+- National Dropout Prevention Center/Network, Clemson University

 - Stanford Center for Education Policy Analysis